an authentic experience

 Café del Mural is a Getsemani neighbourhood coffee shop with a popular guidebook following.
 They offer tastings, wi-fi and a cool vibe.
 Unfortunately, my specialty coffee was overground and mostly sludge.
 They owe me one.

 Weddings in the cathedral traditionally conclude with a walk through the streets while the couple is fêted by a dance troupe.
-I waited patiently outside to capture this moment.
+I waited patiently outside for this moment.

 Who can refuse silent kisses from a street mime?